hyperledger/anoncreds-spec/README.md

 Meetings of the Working Group are held weekly on Mondays at 7AM Pacific/Vancouver time.
 That is 16:00 CET for most of the year, except for the periods around the daylight savings time changes.
-Meeting details, agendas, notes and links to the recordings are posted on the repository Wiki.
+Meeting details, agendas, notes and links to the recordings are posted on the repository Wiki (to be done).

 ## Working Group Communications